Frequently Asked Questions

 Why is OAS so out of date?

 When OAS was created in 1952, things looked pretty different in Canada.
 We didn't have the Canada Pension Plan.
 We didn't have as many tax shelters for retirees, like the Age Credit and the Pension Income Credit.
 People didn't expect to live for as many years post retirement.
-And we had 7 working age Canadians paying taxes to help support each retiree - now there are only 3 worker per retiree.
+And we had 7 working age Canadians paying taxes to help support each retiree - today there are only 3 worker per retiree.

 -